Scripture in schools

 Special Religious Education (SRE), also commonly known as ‘Scripture’, is offered in most NSW government primary schools.
 This is supported by the Education Act which requires that ‘time is to be allowed for the religious education of children’.

-Northern Lakes Evangelical Church is an approved provider of SRE in NSW schools.
-Each week during school terms our teachers get to teach the gospel to children at Woongarrah, Warnervale, and Wadalba Community School who might not otherwise have the opportunity to hear what about who Jesus is and what he has done for them.
+Lighthouse Church is an approved provider of SRE in NSW schools.
+Each week during school terms our teachers teach the gospel to children at local schools who might not otherwise have the opportunity to hear about who Jesus is and what he has done for them.
 We are very grateful to partner with other local churches in this important ministry.

 - confirm and demonstrate a growing, committed relationship with Christ

 - demonstrate desirable characteristics of a children’s/youth ministry worker